anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      -
    * - Platform and Access
      - sec.sys.003
-     - The Platform **must** support Secure and encrypted communications, and confidentiality and integrity of network traffic.
+     - The Platform **must** support secure and encrypted communications, and confidentiality and integrity of network traffic.
      - `Network Resources Use Transport Layer Security and Service Mesh`
    * - Platform and Access
      - sec.sys.004
-     - The Cloud Infrastructure **must** support authentication, integrity and confidentiality on all network channels.
+     - The Cloud Infrastructure **must** support authentication, integrity, and confidentiality on all network channels.
      - `Network Resources Use Transport Layer Security and Service Mesh`
    * - Platform and Access
      - sec.sys.005